Vivid-IOV-Labs/web-monetization-video-ads/README.md

 ##### Config
 -  `paymentPointer` your custom payment pointer
--  `receiptVerify` it follows the [receipt verifier api standards](https://webmonetization.org/docs/receipt-verifier) to provide verfication.
+-  `receiptVerify` it follows the [receipt verifier api standards](https://webmonetization.org/docs/receipt-verifier) to provide verification.
 	- `apiUrl (default=$webmonetization.org/api/receipts`)  your custom verification url
 	- `verifyEndPoint (default='verify') `  your custom verification endpoint
-	 - If`createCustomPaymentPointer (default=false)` is set to true, it will format the `paymentPointer` as showed in the web monetization api documentation.
+	 - If `createCustomPaymentPointer (default=false)` is set to true, it will format the `paymentPointer` as showed in the web monetization api documentation.
-	- If`bodyParsed (default=true)` is set to true will parse the `receipt` as an object property of the body call, conversely will pass it as a string.
+	- If `bodyParsed (default=true)` is set to true will parse the `receipt` as an object property of the body call, conversely will pass it as a string.
 - Alternatively to verify receipts you can also use [vanilla.so](https://vanilla.so/) , by enabling  `vanillaCredentials` .
 	- `clientId` your vanilla id
 	- `clientSecret` your vanilla secret key
--  `fakeMonetization`This can be used to mock web monetization events, when developing or testing.
+-  `fakeMonetization` This can be used to mock web monetization events, when developing or testing.
 	- Within `triggerFail`  you can force web monetization error events
-		- `onStart (default=false)` set to true will trigger a`monetizationstart-error`
+		- `onStart (default=false)` set to true will trigger a `monetizationstart-error`
 		- `onProgress (default=false)` set to true will trigger  `monetizationprogress-error`
 		- `timeout (default=6000)` for specifying in millisecond when to trigger  `monetizationprogress-error`.

-##### Furhter functionalities
+##### Further functionalities
 - `webMonetizationChecker.js` extends the web monetization with the following events listeners:
 	- `monetizationstart-error` uses the same technique in [https://testwebmonetization.com/](https://testwebmonetization.com/) for detecting when monetization doesn't start after a specific period of time.
-This is defined by`startErrorWaitingTime (default = 8000) ` .
+This is defined by `startErrorWaitingTime (default = 8000) ` .
-	- `monetizationprogress-error`  dispatched when `monetizationprogress` is not occurring after a specifing period of time.
+	- `monetizationprogress-error`  dispatched when `monetizationprogress` is not occurring after a specifying period of time.
 This is defined by`progressErrorWatitingTime (default = 6000) `.
 	-  `receiptVerification` response:
 		- Upon success dispatches `monetizationreceipt`.
-		- Upon fail dispatches`monetizationreceipt-error` .
+		- Upon fail dispatches `monetizationreceipt-error` .
 	- `vanillaVerification` response returns :
 		- Upon success dispatches `monetizationproof`.
 		- Upon fail dispatches `monetizationproof-error` .